-Related Products, on the other hand, are other viable titles that your publisher offers that have some relation to the cataloged title and are potential up-sells or add-on-sales.
-They could be displays/dumpbins that include the currently cataloged title, previous titles by that author or in that same series, that same title in another format, e.g. as an e-book, audiobook, or library edition, other relevant titles in the vein of “If you like this, you’ll like that…”, or free marketing materials.
+Related Products, on the other hand, are other viable titles, offered by your publisher, that are potential up-sells or add-on-sales with some relation to the cataloged title.
+They could be displays / dumpbins that include the currently cataloged title, previous titles by the author, books within the same series, the same title in another format (e.g. as an e-Book, audiobook, or library edition), other relevant titles in the vein of… “If you like this, you’ll like that…”, or free marketing materials.

 How do Comps differ from Related Products in Edelweiss?

-- Stores subscribing to Analytics have direct visibility to their initial sales and inventory history for each comp title so they don’t have to jump back into their own POS system to confirm historical performance and calculate their new buy quantity of the featured Edelweiss title.
+- Stores subscribing to Analytics have direct visibility of their initial sales and inventory history for each comp title.
+This keeps folks from having to jump back into their own POS system to confirm historical performance and calculate their new buy quantity of the featured Edelweiss title.
 Importantly, your sales reps will see this information as well!

-- Appear with a bit more bibliographic details shown so it’s efficient for the buyer to confirm the usefulness of the comparison
+- They show more bibliographic details, making them an efficient way for the buyer to confirm the usefulness of the comparison

 - Both reps and buyers, or rather any Edelweiss user, can add other comps to their view for quick comparison

-- Appear with a cover image but a bit less title information
+- They appear with a cover image, but less bibliographic information

-- Related products are also conveniently accessible on any order’s Export Preview screen via clickable flags, so they may be quickly added on the fly to an existing order before finalizing it.
+- Related products are also conveniently accessible on any order’s Export Preview screen via clickable flags, allowing them to be quickly added to an existing order on the fly before finalizing it

 A Bit of Fine Print

 Sometimes it makes sense to add the same ISBN as both a comp and a related product, especially for those recent, previous titles by that author which are still viable backlist.
-A soon-to-be phased out previous edition, though, is most suited just as a comp title.
+A soon-to-be phased out previous edition, though, is best suited as only a comp title.